hugoalh-studio/exfetch-es/README.md

 ## 🌟 Feature

-- Cache requests to reduce network usage and response time.
+- Cache suitable `Request`-`Response`s to reduce network usage and response time.
 - Retry on failure requests, obey the response header `Retry-After` or a fallback random-able interval.
 - Simplify paginate requests.